 What would it look like to bring this powerful movement history to your community?
 How could hosting the exhibit support your group in strategizing around the world we can build for future generations?
 ROP can support groups in getting the exhibit to and from your area.
 Additionally, there is no cost to your group for hosting the exhibit itself.

-You can check out the full host guide here to start deciding when and how to host Bridging Divides, Defending Dignity The guide includes suggestions for accompanying events, all of the logistical details you might need, a planning timeline template, outreach strategies and materials, a media planning guide, and more!
+You can check out the full host guide here to start deciding when and how to host Bridging Divides, Defending Dignity.
+The guide includes suggestions for events you could host alongside the exhibit, a planning timeline, and ideas about how to reach new people by engaging your local newspapers, radio stations, and TV news stations!
 Are you ready to host and want to get a date on the calendar, or do you have questions that aren’t answered here?
 Contact your local ROP organizer or email firstname.lastname@example.org to let us know and we will continue updating the host guide based on what your team needs.